CGRL/UnixWorkshop/README.md

 Taken together, you now have the knowledge to "permanently" add a program to your `PATH` environment variable such that you can run the program merely by typing its name.
 In this example, suppose that the suite of BLAST tools is installed to `$HOME/blast`.

-First, you would prepend the location of the BLAST suite to your PATH environment variable by adding the following line to your `.bash_profile` (OSX) or `.bashrc` (Linux) file:
+First, you would prepend the location of the BLAST suite to your PATH environment variable by adding the following line to your `.bashrc` (Linux) or `.zshrc` (macOS) file:

 ```export PATH=$HOME/blast:$PATH```